CarlGao4/mscz-html/README.md

     - `measures`: An optional array of measure times.
 If not provided, will use the same as the MIDI file.
 The measure times should be an array of objects with the following keys:
         - `id`: The index of the measure.
 Start from 0.
 A same measure can be mapped to multiple times, just by adding multiple objects with the same `id`.
         - `time`: The time when the measure starts.
 The time is in seconds.

+### `soundfont`

+- Type: `string` or `ArrayBuffer`
+- Default: `GeneralUser`
+- Description: The soundfont to use for rendering the MIDI file.
+You can use a custom soundfont by providing the URL of the soundfont file, or the builtin soundfont name.
+You may use `GeneralUser`, `FluidR3_GM`, `MS Basic`.
+You can also pass an ArrayBuffer of the soundfont file directly.
+The soundfont file should be in SF2 or SF3 format.